The Shared State Trap: How a FastAPI 'Optimisation' Leaked User Data

 Published March 11, 20269 min read

 We replaced Flask's request-scoped g with a plain module-level dict during our FastAPI migration.
-It worked perfectly in tests and staging.
-In production, under concurrent load, it silently served one tenant's data to a completely different user — for three days before we caught it.
+It worked in tests.
+It worked in staging.
+In production, under concurrent load, it silently served one tenant's data to a completely different user.
+For three days.
+The first signal was a support ticket with a screenshot.

 Four years into running a Flask 1.x reporting API, we decided to rewrite it in FastAPI.
-The pitch was sound: native async support for slow I/O endpoints, automatic request validation via Pydantic, and OpenAPI docs that would actually stay in sync with reality.
+The pitch was sound.
+Native async for slow I/O, Pydantic validation, OpenAPI docs that might actually stay in sync with reality.
 Management approved.
 Engineering was excited.
-Two sprints later, tests were green, our slowest endpoints were 40% faster in load tests, and we deployed on a Wednesday.
+Two sprints later tests were green, slow endpoints were 40% faster in load tests, and we deployed on a Wednesday.

-By all appearances, the migration was a success.
-Our dashboards glowed a healthy green.
-Then, seventy-two hours later, the support tickets started arriving.
+The migration looked like a success.
+Dashboards green.
+Seventy-two hours later, the support tickets started coming in.

 "I'm seeing reports that don't belong to my company."

-The first ticket we dismissed as a frontend cache glitch.
-The second made us nervous.
-The third — with a screenshot — confirmed our worst fear: a multi-tenant data leak.
-Users were receiving valid, well-formed API responses with correct HTTP 200 status codes, but the data inside belonged to a different organisation.
+First ticket, we dismissed as a frontend cache glitch.
+Second one made us nervous.
+The third had a screenshot and confirmed a multi-tenant data leak.
+Users were getting valid, well-formed API responses with HTTP 200 status codes and data that belonged to a different organisation.

-The terrifying part?
 The logs were completely clean.
 No exceptions.
-No 500 errors.
+No 500s.
 No suspicious query patterns.
-No anomalous latency spikes.
-Just a steady stream of healthy 200 responses that happened to contain the wrong organisation's data.
+No latency spikes.
+Just a steady stream of healthy 200 responses containing the wrong org's data.
+From a monitoring perspective, there was nothing to alert on.

-I spent the next afternoon adding deep instrumentation — logging the org_id extracted from the JWT at auth time, the org_id passed to each database query, and the org_id present on the returned rows.
-I deployed and waited.
+I spent the next afternoon adding deep instrumentation.
+The org_id from the JWT at auth time.
+The org_id passed to each database query.
+The org_id on every returned row.
+Deployed and waited.
 When the next incident hit, the log line read:

 auth.org_id=2041 → query.org_id=2041 → result.org_id=1038

-In the old Flask codebase, we used flask.g extensively — Flask's request-scoped proxy that stores arbitrary per-request data for the duration of a single request.
-It was how we passed context (org ID, user ID, request metadata) down through deep call chains without threading it through every function signature.
-It was convenient.
-It was idiomatic Flask.
-It worked reliably for four years.
+In the old Flask codebase, we used flask.g extensively.
+Flask's request-scoped proxy for storing per-request data through the life of a request.
+It's how we avoided threading context (org ID, user ID, request metadata) through every function signature in the codebase.
+Convenient, idiomatic Flask, and ran fine for four years.

 During the FastAPI migration, one of the team replaced flask.g with what seemed like an equivalent: a module-level dictionary.
 Cleaner, they thought.
-No import from Flask.
-More "Pythonic."
+No Flask import, more "Pythonic."
+I reviewed the PR.
+I didn't flag it either.

 services/context.py — the broken version